ThorkilG12/Living-in-the-UTF8-post-latin1-world/README.md

 ![image](https://github.com/ThorkilG12/Living-in-the-UTF8-post-latin1-world/assets/12120277/97b23935-a5df-472b-b38e-ab6fa13ce3e9)

 This is from PostgreSQL.
-In Postgres the sorting and UTF settings is set on a database level.
+In Postgres the sorting and UTF settings is set at the database level.
-In Postgres one does *not* have to trim for " Belgrade".
+In Postgres one does *not* have to trim for " Belfast".
 Postgres skips prefixed blanks and sort correctly.
 It's a German sorting, and therefore, between "Odense" and "Piteå" the cities "Öhringen", "Örebro" and "Østerlars" is found.

 ## PostGreSQL